bbcmicrobit/micropython/docs/utime.rst

     The argument order is the same as for subtraction operator, ``ticks_diff(ticks1, ticks2)`` has the same meaning as ``ticks1 - ticks2``.
-    However, values returned by ``ticks_ms()``, etc. functions may wrap around, so directly using subtraction on them will produce incorrect result.
-That is why ``ticks_diff()`` is needed, it implements modular (or more specifically, ring) arithmetics to produce correct result even for wrap-around values (as long as they not too distant inbetween, see below).
-    The function returns **signed** value in the range *[-TICKS_PERIOD/2 ..
-TICKS_PERIOD/2-1]* (that’s a typical range definition for two’s-complement signed binary integers).
-If the result is negative, it means that *ticks1* occurred earlier in time than *ticks2*.
-Otherwise, it means that *ticks1* occurred after *ticks2*.
-This holds **only** if *ticks1* and *ticks2* are apart from each other for no more than *TICKS_PERIOD/2-1* ticks.
-If that does not hold, incorrect result will be returned.
-Specifically, if two tick values are apart for *TICKS_PERIOD/2-1* ticks, that value will be returned by the function.
-However, if *TICKS_PERIOD/2* of real-time ticks has passed between them, the function will return *-TICKS_PERIOD/2* instead, i.e. result value will wrap around to the negative range of possible values.

-    Informal rationale of the constraints above: Suppose you are locked in a room with no means to monitor passing of time except a standard 12-notch clock.
-Then if you look at dial-plate now, and don’t look again for another 13 hours (e.g., if you fall for a long sleep), then once you finally look again, it may seem to you that only 1 hour has passed.
-To avoid this mistake, just look at the clock regularly.
-Your application should do the same.
-“Too long sleep” metaphor also maps directly to application behavior: don’t let your application run any single task for too long.
-Run tasks in steps, and do time-keeping inbetween.

     :func:`utime.ticks_diff()` is designed to accommodate various usage patterns, among them:

     Polling with timeout.
 In this case, the order of events is known, and you will deal only with positive results of :func:`utime.ticks_diff()`: